-For the year 2015-16 your Company has proposed to transfer Rs.
-41.62 crores to thegeneral reserve of the Company.
+For the year 2016-17 your Company has not transferred any amount to the generalreserve of the Company.

-Policy on materiality of Related Party Transactions and on dealing with Related PartyTransactions has been disclosed on the website of the Company at weblinkhttp://iglonline.net/ Related-Party-Policy.pdf.
+Policy on materiality of Related Party Transactions and on dealing with Related PartyTransactions has been disclosed on the website of the Company at:- http://www.iglonline.net/english/5000_media/About_us/ Related-Party-Policy.pdf.

-However your Company has entered into transaction with parties which falls in thedefinition of "Related Parties" defined under Listing Regulations.
+However your Company has entered into transactions with parties which fall in thedefinition of "Related Parties" defined under Listing Regulations.
 Details oftransactions with related parties are being disclosed separately in the Annual Report andsince transactions in two contracts with GAIL qualify as material transactions the sameare being placed for shareholders' approval in the ensuing Annual General Meeting (AGM).

-As per the requirement of The Sexual Harassment of Women at Workplace (PreventionProhibition & Redressal) Act 2013 and Rules made thereunder your Company hasconstituted Internal Complaints Committee (ICC).
-During the financial year 201516 onecase of Sexual Harassment of woman at workplace has been reported.
-Inquiry was conductedby ICC and report was submitted to disciplinary authority.
-Subsequently order has beenpassed by disciplinary authority.
+As per the requirement of The Sexual Harassment of Women at Workplace (PreventionProhibition & Redressal) Act 2013 and rules made thereunder your Company hasconstituted Internal Complaints Committee (ICC).
+During the financial year 2016-17 nocomplaint with allegation of sexual harassment was received by the Company.

 Your Company has Risk Management System in place including The Risk Policy &identification of the Risks which are reviewed periodically.